 Landings Landlovers-Enriching the Community We Love

 Landings Landlovers’ goal is to improve community life through philanthropic, social and cultural activities.
-The proceeds from the group’s six major fundraisers are given in grants to worthwhile projects and programs sponsored by on-island organization, scholarships for the Landings Association and The Landings Company employees and their spouses and dependent children to assist with expenses for post-high school education, and community service merit awards for high school seniors.
+The proceeds from the group’s six major fundraisers are given in grants to worthwhile projects and programs sponsored by on-island organizations, scholarships for the Landings Association and The Landings Company employees and their spouses and dependent children to assist with expenses for post-high school education, and Community Service Merit Awards for high school seniors.

-FUND RAISING TOTALS FOR 2016-2017
+FUND RAISING TOTALS FOR 2018-2019

-Flea Market $40,476
+Flea Market $34,820

-LANDINGS LANDLOVERS ANNOUNCES 2017 WINNERS OF COMMUNITY SERVICE MERIT AWARDS, GRANTS & SCHOLARSHIPS
+LANDINGS LANDLOVERS ANNOUNCES 2019 WINNERS OF COMMUNITY SERVICE MERIT AWARDS, GRANTS & SCHOLARSHIPS

-This year, Landlovers is pleased to be able to distribute a total of $16,000 in scholarship money, $49,600 in grants which includes the 2016 Green Thumb Garden Tour grants, $6,000 in Community Service Merit Awards, and $1,600 in donations to local churches for their support during the Flea Market and for parking.
-The total of Landlovers philanthropy for 2016-2017 is $73,200.
+This year, Landlovers is pleased to be able to provide $26,300 in scholarship funds, $75,884 in grants, $10,000 in Community Service Merit Awards, and $2,400 in to our local churches and the Salvation Army for their support during the Flea Market.
+The total of Landlovers philanthropy for 2018-2019 is $114,584.

 Many thanks to all of you who donated your time and talent by chairing, co-chairing, and volunteering to work on our fundraisers throughout the year.
 It is only with your ongoing efforts and support that Landlovers can succeed.
 You all contribute to helping Landlovers “Enrich the Community We Love”!

 The Landlovers Scholarship Fund is designed to assist Landings employees and their immediate dependent family members with expenses for post-high-school education.
 Scholarship grants are for tuition, books and school supplies.
 Applicants must be employees of The Landings Association or The Landings Company, their spouses or their dependent children.